abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

-It's a matter of incomplete knowledege: if you were the one to put the prize there, you would know the answer for sure (perfect knowledge, no uncertainty).
+It's a matter of incomplete knowledege: if you were the one to put the prize there, you would know the answer for sure (perfect knowledge, zero uncertainty).

 ## The key idea in Thompson Sampling